Materials-Consortia/OPTIMADE/optimade.rst

     It MUST adhere to the same format as the :field:`scale` field above.

   The values for :field:`scale` and :field:`offset` take the same meaning as in the `definition of defining-relation`_ to express a relationship between the unit being defined and the compound unit expression in :field:`base-units-expression`.

+**OPTIONAL keys which are regarded as annotations to a Physical Unit Definition**

+These field are annotations rather than integral parts of the Physical Unit Definition.
+Physical Unit Defintions that only differ by fields that are considered annotations are to be considered the same, and as explained in the `definition of the $id field in Physical Unit Definitions`_ SHOULD share the same :field:`$id`.

+- :field:`deprecated`: Boolean.
+  If :val:`TRUE`, implementations SHOULD not use the unit defined in this Physical Unit Definition.
+  If :val:`FALSE`, the unit defined in this Physical Unit Definition is not deprecated.
+  The field not being present means :val:`FALSE`.

+- :field:`$comment`: String.
+  A human-readable comment relevant in the context of the raw definition data.
+  These comments should normally not be shown to the end users.
+  Comments pertaining to the Property Definition that are relevant to end users should go into the field :field:`description`.
+  Formatting in the text SHOULD use Markdown using the format described in the `definition of the description field`_ of Property Definitions.

 An example of a Physical Unit Definition, including a defining relation that involves more than one other unit, is embedded in the example of a Property Definition in the appendix `Property Definition Example`_.